gallofeliz/my-own-ip-camera/README.md

 `./deploy.sh $camHostOrIp`

 ## Why not next
-- Improve FHD/HD videos :
-  - Reduce ffmpeg CPU footprint (use HLS ?
-Other ?)
-  - Change all the config on rotate change (rename source to fhd if no clockwise) -> why not put rstp component inside the same container and start it with the app ; and/or put all the config from the app (as centralized point)
+- Refresh RTSP stream on change rotate
+- Allow both fhd/hd or put size as state parameter and KISS (why not state config for images and videos with jpg quality too) ; no more mind "Multiconsumers with differents needs" but just multi consumers
-- Refactor code
+- Refactor code, split modules, reduce useless transformations
-- Add time/date in frames ?
+- Add time/date in frames ? => Yes, now that we use always ffmpeg, we can !
 - Support USB cameras ?

 ## Will not be done for the moment